 On the assimilation step, the new employees must be included in the social life in the workplace and learn about the culture.

 In addition, it is important that they are trained in your internal policies (compliance training), get well into the work tasks, and at last but not least be aware of which expectations there are to them and their work effort.

 A study from Gallup (2015) shows that only 15% of all employees strongly agree that they know what is expected of them at the job.
 And if they are not aware of what is expected of them, how can they then live up to the goals and create results in your company?

 The acceleration step is about getting the employees to accelerate in their roles so they can create success and results for your company.
 They have to be able to express their authentical self without concerns and have the opportunity to develop in the workplace.

 When the employees are safe and can express their personal, authentical self (read more p.
 10), they can accelerate their role and create results for your company.
 When they are safe and can be the best version of themselves at work, they will automatically be able to place a complete focus on the work tasks without having to worry about whether they fit in.

-On this step, they also understand what is expected of them and what it takes for them to meet the goals.
-That’s why it is a good idea to be open to giving them training so they can develop and manage work tasks better and create even more beautiful results for your company.
+In this step, they also understand what is expected of them and what it takes for them to meet the goals.
+That is why it is a good idea to be open to give them training, so they can develop and manage work tasks better and create even more beautiful results for your company.